Skip to content Skip to footer

 2. Sample sheet which contains sample indexes and their templates (will be explained in detail).

-Simply, the tool reads the barcodes at the end of R2 (reveres) reads for paired-end reads input or the end of R1 (forward) reads for single read input.
-Based on the barcode, it assigns the read to the relevant sample allowing for mismatches less than a specific threshold.
+Simply, the tool reads the barcodes at the end of R2 (reverse) reads for paired-end reads input, or the end of R1 (forward) reads for single read input.
+Based on the barcode, it assigns the read to the relevant sample, allowing for mismatches less than a specific threshold.
 The tool outputs fastq files for each sample as well as some summary reports that can be visualised through the MultiQC tool and mgikit plugin.

 template

 This command is used to detect the location and form of the indexes within the read barcode.
-It simply goes through a small number of the reads and investigates the number of matches with the indexes in the sample sheet within each possible location in the read barcode and considers the indexes as is and their reverse complementary.
+It simply goes through a small number of the reads and investigates the number of matches with the indexes in the sample sheet within each possible location in the read barcode, and considers the indexes as is and their reverse complement.

 Using this comprehensive scan, the tool can detect the templates for mixed libraries.